BestEnemies/AIiLight/REST-API.md

 ```

 ## Responses
 Responses are always returned in JSON format, except for responses related to the HTTP status codes 404 and 405: these do not contain an HTTP body.
-Keys are either present with a non-empty value, or entirely absent from the response.
+Keys are either present with a non-empty value or entirely absent from the response.
 Empty values are: null, false, "", [], and {}.

 ## HTTP Status Codes
 - `200 OK`: Everything worked as expected.